ably77/knative-istio-tutorial/README.md

 kubectl label namespace default istio-injection=enabled
 ```

+#### Additional prep for OpenShift users
-Additionally for OpenShift users, the istio-cni NetworkAttachment must be added to each namespace where we plan to deploy istio-enabled services
+For OpenShift users, the istio-cni NetworkAttachment and `anyuid` policy must be added to each namespace where we plan to deploy istio-enabled services as well [see link](https://istio.io/latest/docs/setup/platform-setup/openshift/#security-context-constraints-for-application-sidecars)

+Create the NetworkAttachmentDefinition in the default namespace:
 ```
 cat <<EOF | oc -n default create -f -
 apiVersion: "k8s.cni.cncf.io/v1"